 Install Armbian without keyboard or mouse

 The HDMI port of all Orange Pi models is configured for display on a television screen.
 In the best case, the image will be cropped.
 In the worst case (screen with DVI connector), you will not have any image displayed.
 The first tip is to plug the Orange Pi on a recent television screen or a video projector in HDMI.
-The other more elegant solution is to use the 3-pin UART connector on all cards to install Armbian using an SSH connection from another computer.
+The other more elegant solution is to use the 3-pin UART connector on all boards to install Armbian using an SSH connection from another computer.
 Follow this tutorial to learn more.

 Where to buy your Orange Pi?